Partially Observable Multi-Agent Reinforcement Learning with Information Sharing: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank the anonymous reviewers for their helpful comments.
+The authors would like to thank the anonymous reviewers from ICML 2023 for their helpful comments.
 The authors would also like to thank Noah Golowich and Serdar Y\"uksel for the valuable feedback and discussions.
-K.Z. acknowledges support from Simons-Berkeley Research Fellowship and Northrop Grumman -- Maryland Seed Grant Program.
+X.L and K.Z. acknowledge the support from Simons-Berkeley Research Fellowship, Northrop Grumman -- Maryland Seed Grant Program, Army Research Office (ARO) grant W911NF-24-1-0085, NSF CAREER Award 2443704, and AFOSR YIP Award FA9550-25-1-0258.

 ~\\ \centerline{{\fontsize{14}{14}\selectfont \textbf{Appendices}}}